-This course is part of a longer-term effort by Princeton University's "Global History Lab" to work toward an integrated, all-encompassing, and multi-faceted history of the world.
-It is taught across 22 locations simultaneously.
-The course provides a thorough overview of global historical developments from Chinggis Khan's armies conquering China and Baghdad in the thirteenth century to the Obama years in the twenty first.
-You will explore models and concepts for explaining the cycles of world integration and disintegration, like the rise and fall of empires, colonialism, expansion, and the role of free trade.
-Do earlier modes of globalization help us to understand our own age?
-What explains European global expansion in the fifteenth and sixteenth centuries?
-How have world wars and revolutions shaped the international system over time?
-What role have diseases and pandemics played?
-The course offers content, tools and techniques to situate any historical event, place or person in broader, globally relevant narratives.
-But we will also discuss the epistemological and methodological challenges to Global History from a postcolonial perspective, and we will work on case studies which combine the local and the global, through a focus on Berlin/Prussia/Brandenburg.
-These case studies take up questions of belonging, exclusion, and othering, of citizenship and statelessness, and try to answer them using historical constellations that left their traces in Berlin.
+This course is part of a long term effort by first Princeton and now Cambridge University's "Global History Lab" to work toward an integrated, encompassing, and multi-faceted history of the world.
+It provides a thorough overview of global historical developments from Chinggis Khan's armies conquering China and Baghdad in the thirteenth century to the Obama years, through online lectures by Cambridge University Professor Jeremy Adelman.
+Together with the basic narratives of events you will explore models and concepts for explaining the cycles of world integration and disintegration, like the rise and fall of empires, trade and migration, colonialism, expansion, wealth, social movements, the role of free trade, etc. In class, we will discuss the lectures, and acquire tools and techniques to situate historical events, places or persons in broader, globally relevant narratives.
+We will discuss the epistemological and methodological challenges, and we will work on a broad range of Case Studies which combine the local and the global with a focus on Berlin and Brandenburg, from the medieval conquest of the Slavic villages to Berlin as an exile capital in 2015.
+These Case Studies take up questions of colonisation, exile, exclusion/inclusion, resistance, citizenship and statelessness, and try to answer them using historical constellations that left their traces in Berlin as examples.
+In connection with the Case Studies we will undertake several excursions to historically significant places in Berlin, and analyze their global connections as well as their functions in contemporary German memory culture.
+The students who successfully graduate from this course will be able to enroll in Global History Lab's successive course, "History in Dialogue," taught in Spring Semester 2026.